- What is price sensitivity?

 Strengthen your company's brand.
 If customers are to make a single choice out of the wide range of similar products offered on the market, the brand loyalty becomes the factor which defines a purchase decision.

 Offer a unique and personalized shopping experience.
-Today, only 12% of marketers in retail are satisfied with the level of personalization they offer to clients.
+Today, most marketers in retail are not satisfied with the level of personalization they offer to clients.
 Optimal price, personalized promo, and special offers are crucial to build a comprehensive and unconventional shopping experience.

 Tell about the benefits that your customers can receive.
 It is not enough to craft the better offer, you must also be able to communicate it and deliver the message to customers.

 To sum up, brand perception, personalized shopping experience, and communication with customers are the three pillars underlying the effective and sustainable price sensitivity management.

 As we've mentioned already, the retailer's historical sales may serve as a remarkably useful source of insights regarding price sensitivity.
 Yet, on a scale of the whole portfolio, the human-centric analyses and evaluations are not only resource-consuming but also remarkably vulnerable to mistakes which means risks for the business.

 In this regard, the advanced pricing solutions, like Competera's platform, are inevitable.
 Using state-of-the-art algorithms, Competera often identifies implicit relationships between the prices and customers' willingness to pay.
 Just one example to illustrate the difference between human-centric and tech-driven approaches: managers consider only 3 pricing and non-pricing factors at once while pricing software can process up to 60 factors impacting sales.

 Each vendor has its own approach to help retailers managing price sensitivity.
 At Competera, we use the latest-generation deep learning algorithms capable of processing billions of data points to ensure the integrity of results with the price effect prediction accuracy of 90-98%.
 What it means is that retailers can stay confident that they would both reach their business goals and sustain the customers' loyalty.